 What is Acquisition Integration?

-After you Buy a Business, What Have You Got?
+After you Buy a Business, You have Two Businesses

-• The Integration: planning the integration of the businesses, to deliver the value that the Deal Team envisioned
+The integration includes assessing, planning, budgeting, supporting and training, to deliver the value that the Deal Team envisioned

 The Complexity of Post-Merger Integration

-Intista developed the SSIM™ (the Small business Simple Integration Method) as a less complex, more understandable, approach to acquisition integration
+Intista developed the SSIM™ (the Small business Simple Integration Method) as a less complex, more agile approach to acquisition integration.

 The Small business Simple Integration Method